beyondgrep/ack2/DEVELOPERS.md

 ### Getting debug output from a test

+ack's test suite captures standard output and standard error, so writing debug messages to standard error will show up in the captured output, and cause the test suite to fail.
+We have an `App::Ack::Debug` module for emitting test-safe debugging output, but it doesn't get placed under `blib` by default.

 ## Branching

 Development is *not* done on master.
 We use a dev branch named